coleifer/peewee/docs/peewee/quickstart.rst

    # Returns: 1

 .. note::
-   When you call :py:meth:`~Model.save`, the number of rows modified is returned.
+   When you call :meth:`~Model.save`, the number of rows modified is returned.

-You can also add a person by calling the :py:meth:`~Model.create` method, which returns a model instance:
+You can also add a person by calling the :meth:`~Model.create` method, which returns a model instance:

 .. code-block:: python